-- 5.134 We have tested a 100 and 290 unit scheme to represent large schemes that could come forward in Skipton. - 5.135 They are both viable. - 5.136 These typologies are based on the highest (Skpton) OMS values and therefore the higher TLV.
-In addition to 40% on-site affordable housing these schemes include contributions for Sport, Open Space and Recreation, Primary and Secondary Education and Highways improvements. - 5.137 Both of the schemes are viable however, the development 'surplus' is smaller than for the other typologies above.
-This can be seen on the sensitivity tables. - 5.138 For scheme 11 (100 unit scheme), there is a balance (i.e. a surplus of RLV over TLV) of just £166.
-This on the margin of viability for plan making purposes.
+- 5.129 We have tested a 100 and 290 unit scheme to represent large schemes that could come forward in Skipton. - 5.130 They are both viable. - 5.131 These typologies are based on the highest (Skpton) OMS values and therefore the higher TLV.
+In addition to 40% on-site affordable housing these schemes include contributions for Sport, Open Space and Recreation, Primary and Secondary Education and Highways improvements. - 5.132 Both of the schemes are viable however, the development 'surplus' is smaller than for the other typologies above.
+This can be seen on the sensitivity tables. - 5.133 For scheme 11 (100 unit scheme), there is a balance (i.e. a surplus of RLV over TLV) of just £166.
+This is right on the margin of viability for plan making purposes.
 As you can see from the first sensitivity table any increase in affordable housing % (e.g. from 40% to 45%) or an increase in S106 contributions (by just £1,000 per unit) would render the scheme unviable.
-Conversely, if affordable housing and site specific S106 contributions are reduced, viability improves. - 5.139 However it is also important to note that the total RLV is £2 million and the profit is £3.5 million.
+Conversely, if affordable housing and site specific S106 contributions are reduced, viability improves. - 5.134 It is also important to note that the total RLV is £2 million and the profit is £3.5 million.
 This also gives opportunity for negotiation.
 As you can see from sensitivity tables 2 and 3 (Profit(%OMS) and TLV (per acre)) the appraisal is particularly sensitive to these variables.
 For example, a reduction of profit of 1% from 20% to 19% generates a development surplus of c. £148,000.
-Similarly a reduction in TLV from £266,667 per acre to say £200,000 per acre72
+Similarly a reduction in TLV from £266,667 per acre to only £250,000 per acre results in a development surplus of c. £128,000.
+There is a similar impact on the development surplus for an increase in development density. - 5.135 The situation is similar for scheme 12 (290 unit scheme).
+Here there is a a balance (i.e. a surplus of RLV over TLV) of c £48,000.
+However, given the size of the scheme the appraisal is even more sensitive to the variables of affordable housing, S106 obligations, TLV and profit.
+This can been seen on the sensitivity tables (appended). - 5.136 Accordingly, and given that the Council has historically been able to secure 40% affordable housing contributions, we consider these schemes and the policy to be viable.